-- This measure was identified as potentially related to: - o 0703: Intensive Care: In-hospital mortality rate - 0334: PICU Severity-adjusted Length of Stay - The Committee was unable to discuss related and competing during the in-person meeting, but will have the opportunity to do so during the post-comment call.
+- This measure was identified as potentially related to: - o 0703: Intensive Care: In-hospital mortality rate - o 0334: PICU Severity-adjusted Length of Stay - The Committee was unable to discuss related and competing measures during the in-person meeting and will have the opportunity to do so during the post-comment call.
+Measure #0702 and #0703 were not recommended during the post-comment call so the Committee did not need to review the measures for harmonization purposes.